 Solving this problem will significantly improve our understanding of the role of nuclear architecture in regulation of gene expression, DNA double-strand break repair, generation of chromosomal rearrangements,

-and, ultimately, epigenetic inheritance.
+and, ultimately, epigenetic inheritance and disease.